thisisspenceredwards/Summer-Internship/README.md

 # Summer-Internship
 Solar panel controller/UI

-Summer internship for an agroenergy company working on solar panel installations for novel use cases.

-This code written with Python and javascript, use the Flask framework, is a prototype and proof of concept for a ruggedized raspberry pi controller that predictively tracks the sun, allows the user to connect to a webserver to move the solar panels via a UI.
-Additionally, there is a prototype DHCP type protocol for allowing the controllers to be able to communicate with eachother, this feature has not been fully implimented and is still untested.

-The solar tracking works based on field measurements of the movement speed of the motor, which has the excellent features of moving very slowly (a short start up time to reach operating velocity) and while operating very little variablity in speed.

-Python will poll the pysolar library's Azimuth method and when the azimuth has changed a full degree will fire off the motor.
-The motor then moves one degree.
-This method works on approximations, but very good approximations, and is able to be reset each night into the starting position ensures that any drift that might have occured will be removed.
+SSummer Internship
+Solar panel controller
+Constructive Systems, Inc

+Developed custom solar panel controller and data collector for agroenergy company.
+Controller automatically tracks the sun from sunup to sundown.
+It also allows the user to control the position of the panels through a web based client.

+Controller used ruggedized Raspberry Pi running Linux.
+Controller code written in Python and used the Flask web framework and TCP/IP for communicating with the web client.
+Used Message Queue Telemetry Transport (MQTT) for configuration and data collection.
+Developed a DHCP style protocol to allow real time changes in configuration and maintenance with minimal or no down time.

+Solar tracking was accomplished using Pysolar’s azimuth method to approximate the sun’s position, and field measurements of the time interval needed for the motor to move one degree.
+The motor is energized for that interval with each degree change in the sun’s position.
+The panels reset to the starting position each night, eliminating any drift.

-Currently, there is an installation in Northern California testing the controller.
-Testing is going quite well.
+Currently, there is an installation in Northern California testing the controller with excellent results.
+There has been little or no down time, and solar tracking has proven to be very accurate.

-There are a number of folders in this project.
-The most relevant is 'Motor Testing'.

-Some of the other folders relate to the research and attempt to use Google's map API to programmatically set the map location to above the solar installation, and then using GPS devices on each controller, have them set their coordinates on the UI.
-This feature would have been a novel way to allow for a plug and play setup.
-However, we found that to get a GPS device that could be accurate enough to relay the proper coordinate to the backend would have been prohibitively expensive.

-I have some other ideas for creating a user friendly and simple UI for connecting a controller to a location on the user's screen that clearly corresponds to a specific rack.